twilson63/ngUpload/readme.md

                                by adding a hidden form field with the csrf token.

 * `ng-upload-loading`: function that gets triggered when the upload starts.
+* `ng-upload-before-submit`: function that gets triggered before the upload starts and if the function returns false it will cancel the submit.

 ### uploadSubmit